dalibo/emaj/docs/en/architecture.rst

 It is also possible to define for each application table the **prefix** of the associated E-Maj objects name.
 This allows to manage tables with very long names.

+A log table name may contain a suffix like “_1”, “_2”, etc. In such a case, it deals with an old log table that has been renamed by an emaj_alter_group operation.

 Other E-Maj **function** names are also normalised:

 * function names that begin with `emaj_` are functions that are callable by users,